 Larger software companies might be also CMM and ISO certified which, in theory, verifies that they adhere to a process.
 However, if your project is not extensive, this not necessarily what you should be looking for.

-- A thorough understanding of your needs
+- Do they have a thorough understanding of your needs?

-Productivity can vary up to a factor of TEN for an individual programmer, and TWENTY for teams.
+Bear in mind that productivity can vary up to a factor of TEN for an individual programmer, and TWENTY for teams.
 This can be the difference between a successful project completed on time and months of frustration for a client.